ietf-wg-cellar/matroska-specification/notes.md

 The Fixed-size lacing doesn't store the frame size, only the number of frames in the lace.
 Each frame **MUST** have the same size.
 The frame size of each frame is deduced from the total size of the Block.
-The bits 5-6 of the Block Header flags are set to `0b10`.
+Bits 5 and 6 of the Block Header flags are set to `0b10`.

 The Block data with laced frames is stored as follows: